Liberal Studies offers several honors and awards to outstanding students within the LS community. For more information, email ls.aid@nyu.edu.

 Dean’s List

 At the end of each academic year, a Dean’s Honors List is compiled.
-This is an honor roll of matriculated students who have achieved an average of 3.65 or higher for that academic year (September-May) in at least 28 graded points.
-In order to be listed, a student must not have any grades of Incomplete or N at the time when the list is compiled.
-Note that grade point averages are not rounded off.
+This is an honor roll of matriculated students who have achieved an average of 3.65 or higher for that academic year in at least 28 graded credits.
+For returning students and first-year students who matriculate in the fall semester, the Dean’s List will be determined on the basis of Fall, J-term, and Spring semesters.
+For first-year students who matriculate in the spring semester, eligibility for the Dean's List will instead be based on the Spring and Summer semesters (for the first year only).
+In order to be selected for this honor, a student must not have any grades of Incomplete or N at the time the list is compiled.
+In addition, grade point averages are not rounded off.

 Elaine Kuntz Memorial Writing Prize